-Up to the present, the mechanism behind HTSC remains a major focus of condensed matter research.
-The unique properties of this type of superconductor challenged and keeps challenging, not only well-established theories, but also experimental detection techniques.
-HTSC are type II superconductors where an external magnetic field, above a lower critical field $B{c1}$ , penetrates in quantized vortices each carrying a flux quantum $\Phi_0 = \frac{h}{2e} = 2.067 \times 10^7$ G nm.
+$\Phi_0 = \frac{h}{2e} = 2.067 \times 10^7$ G nm.
 These vortices form cylindrical normal state regions surrounded by superconducting regions, a state known as the mixed or vortex state.
-Whereas in type I superconductors, an applied magnetic field above $B{c1}$ penetrates uniformly and bulk superconductivity disappears.
+In contrast, in type I superconductors, an applied magnetic field above B{c1} penetrates uniformly and bulk superconductivity disappears.
 The field-temperature phase diagram of type II superconductors is shown in Fig. 1.1.

 Investigations of the magnetic properties of HTSCs have been central to uncover the existence of striking new phenomena.
 In the Meissner state, although the flux expulsion suggests that the bulk material is free of magnetic fields, some magnetic order may develop near the surface, grain boundaries, or impurities where the magnetic shielding is not perfect.
-As a result, a spontaneous magnetic field may appear, indicating a broken time-reversal symmetry state analogous to ferromagnetism [1].
-Such a state has been observed in several superconductors such as heavy Fermion superconductors $U{1-x}Th_xBe{13}$ [2], and Ru-based superconductors $Sr_2RuO_4$ [3], and PrOs4RuSb12 [4].
-The most direct evidence of the appearance of spontaneous fields in these superconductors was provided by conventional muonspin rotation ( $\mu$ SR) which is a bulk tool.
-In HTSC, the effect is thought to be more pronounced near the surface of materials such as $YBa_2Cu_3O{7-\delta}$ and the associated magnetic fields may be local and small in magnitude.
-Several experimental investigations have been done, reaching different conclusions where the effect is apparent in some and absent in others.
+As a result, a spontaneous magnetic field may appear, indicating a broken timereversal symmetry state analogous to ferromagnetism [1].
+Such a state has been observed in several superconductors such as heavy Fermion superconductors $U{1-x}Th_xBe{13}$ [2], and Ru-based superconductors Sr_2RuO_4 [3], and $PrOs_4RuSb{12}$ [4].
+The most direct evidence of spontaneous fields in these superconductors was provided by conventional muon-spin rotation (μ SR), which is a bulk probe.
+In HTSC the effect is thought to be more pronounced near the surface of materials such as $YBa_2Cu_3O{7-\delta}$ and the associated magnetic fields may be local and small in magnitude.
+Several experimental investigations have been done reaching different conclusions, where the effect is apparent in some and absent in others.
 Therefore, the need is clear for a sensitive magnetic probe to detect such magnetic fields near the surface.